Posted on January 10, 2020

 11. Reed College in Portland, Oregon

-The Reed College dates back to 1908 and is one of the oldest buildings in the United States.
+The Reed College dates back to 1908.
 The college held its first classes in the early 1900s and is still functioning today.
 The college was named after famous Oregonians Simeon G. Reed and Amanda Reed.
 During the early 1960s, it was reported that the school had a major drug problem.
 Unfortunately, a couple of students died from overdosing.
 Students and faculty alike have reported strange noises coming from the common room late at night.
 Many people believe its the spirits of the students who died are still there to this day.

 12. The Rimsky-Korsakoffee House in Portland, Oregon